Human Aspects of Types and Reasoning AssistantsHATRA 2020

 The day will be divided into three segments.
 In the first segment, authors of accepted extended abstracts will present their work in approximately 20-minute time slots, followed by 10 minutes of discussion.
 To promote discussion, participants will be divided into small groups; then, the whole group will re-convene to discuss high-level points that arose in the small group discussions.
 In the second segment, authors of accepted papers will present their work.
 Then, in the third segment, we will conduct an activity to identify interesting research questions and help the community establish a research agenda.
 The organizers will produce a report after the workshop that catalogs the resulting agenda.

 HATRA welcomes two kinds of submissions:

-- One-page extended abstracts summarizing existing published work that would be of interest to the community.
+- Extended abstracts summarizing existing published work that would be of interest to the community.

 - Research proposals, position papers, and early-stage result papers.
 These come in short (up to four pages) and long (up to eight pages) varieties.
 These may describe hypotheses, ideas for research, or early-stage results.
 The objective is to provide an opportunity for the authors to receive feedback from the community as well as to help inspire participants to identify and clarify their own research directions.
 To encourage submission of ideas that may be published in other venues in the future, papers will not be published in the ACM Digital Library.

 Topics of interest include, but are not limited to:

 - Proof engineering

 - Psychology of programming